 An ounce of prevention is worth a pound of cure, so rather than waiting for employees to quit unexpectedly, find ways to stop turnover before it starts.
 Below are some of the most common reasons employees leave their jobs – and what you can do to turn them around.

-- No opportunities for advancement.
-One of the major reasons employees leave their jobs is that they do not see any chance to advance at their current companies.
-This is especially common at small businesses, where opportunities for upward mobility are few and far between.
+1. No opportunities for advancement.
+Nobody wants to feel stuck in a dead-end job, so it’s not surprising that many employees start looking for new opportunities if they don’t see any chance to advance at their current companies.
+That’s especially common at small businesses, where there are often fewer opportunities for upward mobility.
 But that doesn’t mean you can’t help employees create a satisfying career path that meets their goals.
 (Get more tips for creating a career path for your small business.)

-- They are burned out.
+3. Burning out.
 Employee burnout is all too common in workplaces where workers are constantly challenged to “do more with less.”
 When push comes to shove, employees may start to look elsewhere for a less stressful environment.
-If you think this is the case at your company, there are steps you can take to lighten their workload, reduce stress and prevent burnout, such as helping them prioritize projects and manage their time or bringing in some temporary help.
+Luckily, burnout can be prevented – and even reversed – by identifying the root causes and making reasonable changes to management practices.

-- They don’t get along with their co-workers.
+5. Workplace toxicity.
 Just as important as getting along with your boss is getting along with your employees.
-Research shows a direct link between job satisfaction and how well people get along with their colleagues.
-Unfortunately, not all companies get along “like family.”
+Gallup research shows a direct link between job satisfaction and how well people get along with their colleagues.
+On top of that, having friends at work has also been shown to improve an employee’s performance.
+Unfortunately, not every workplace is able to maintain a consistently positive atmosphere.
 Learn the signs of a toxic work culture and, if you recognize them, take steps to eliminate the problem.